Comparison Guide · Bay Area

 Slow, breath-guided rotational movements developed by Human Garage.
 Rather than applying external pressure, you move gently while breath and subtle cues invite the fascia to rehydrate and release on its own.

-Are fascial maneuvers gentler than myofascial release?
+Are fascial maneuvers gentler than myofascial release and stretching?

 Can I do fascial maneuvers on my own?